 The purpose of this policy is to increase the likelihood that medical attention is provided to students who need it due to alcohol intoxication or use of drugs by removing impediments to seeking such assistance.
 This policy is intended for use in isolated situations; therefore, it does not excuse or protect those who flagrantly or repeatedly violate College policy.

 Good Samaritan Policy: The spirit of the Good Samaritan is that we all have an ethical responsibility to help people in need.
 St. Mary’s College expects that students will take an active role in protecting the safety and well-being of their peers and the College community.
 In order to promote this, when a student assists an individual who is intoxicated or under the influence of drugs in procuring medical assistance, that student may be granted amnesty from formal disciplinary action by the College for violating the alcohol or drug policies.
-The student may be required to attend an educational conference with the Dean of Students or designee to discuss the incident and his/her role in it, and may be required to complete follow-up if deemed necessary.
+The student may be required to attend an educational conference with the VPSA or their designee to discuss the incident and his/her role in it, and may be required to complete follow-up if deemed necessary.

 Medical Amnesty Policy: When a student is intoxicated or under the influence of drugs and seeks medical assistance, s/he may be granted amnesty from formal disciplinary action by the College for violating the alcohol or drug policies.
 Upon receiving a report that a student needs medical assistance, College staff will respond through the Office of Public Safety to obtain EMS services, and responding officials will use standard procedures for documenting information and collecting identification of all persons involved.
 Conduct charges will be deferred, and will be dismissed upon successful completion of an approved alcohol and/or drug intervention program, leaving the student with no disciplinary record.
 Failure to successfully complete an approved alcohol and/or intervention program will result in the processing of alcohol use or possession charges and, if proven, may result in more severe sanctions.